 Luckily, there is not really a difference between people who qualify for Medicare and people who qualify for Medicare Part A. Unlike other Medicare parts, you do not have to make a separate plan in order to obtain Part A status; Medicare and Medicare Part A go hand in hand!

 Generally speaking, Medicare Part A is for anybody over 65 years of age.
 This is the age minimum required to obtain Medicare.
 However, age is not the only factor.
-Younger people with certain disabilities can also qualify for Medicare, which is a fact that not many people know.
+Younger people with certain disabilities can also qualify for Medicare and medicare supplement insurance, which is a fact that not many people know.

 Medicare Part A is also available premium-free for people who meet specific qualifications.
 If you or your spouse have worked and paid Medicare taxes for at least ten years, you are able to qualify for premium-free Medicare Part A. This means that you will save money each month, as opposed to spending it on your health insurance.